 Then you read it and tell them about every occasion you can remember when they showed those qualities.

 Focus on the positives.

-Think back of when things worked and focus on those time instead that on the last fight.
+Think back to when things worked and focus on those times instead that on the last fight.

 This is especially important for avoidant attachment styles who tend to dwell on the negatives.